theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 ---

-One could say: if you don't own your encryption keys, there is no real privacy.
+> One could say: if you don't own your encryption keys, there is no real privacy.

+Below you can find some topics I feel sensitive about on the internet, and for which I found some more privacy-aware and ethical alternatives.

 # Email